 Below are links to diversity related classroom activity directions that can be downloaded and used in a variety of classes.
 Click on a link below to access a PDF of instructions for each activity.

 The Lake Land College Library has several resources on a variety of diversity related topics.
 Below are direct links to some of the topics we have available.
 For more information about these library resources, contact the Lake Land College Reference Librarian in the Library.

 Lake Land College offers several student organizations specifically designed to meet the needs of certain diverse groups of the student population.
 Those student organizations include:

 B-GLADD (Bisexuals, Gays, Lesbians, & Allies to Develop Diversity) works to meet the social, cultural, and political needs of our constituency in the Lake Land District.
 We also participate in educational outreach to counter misconceptions and stereotypes that oppress all of us, gay and straight alike.

-This clubs aims are: to consolidate and promote a mutual understanding among international students; to promote a better understanding and stronger ties with the American community; to promote a better understanding with students and other student organizations in and around the college; and help incoming international students better adjust to life at Lake Land.
+This club aims: to consolidate and promote a mutual understanding among international students; to promote a better understanding and stronger ties with the American community; to promote a better understanding with students and other student organizations in and around the College; and to help incoming international students better adjust to life at Lake Land.

-This club will provide peer support and networking for student veterans and their families.
+This club provides peer support and networking for student veterans and their families.